The New Psychology of Leadership (2006) is an evidence-based investigation of the psychology and social dynamics of leadership.

-It combines theory with laboratory-based evidence and real-world analysis to craft a holistic analysis of leadership and power.
+It combines theory with laboratory-based evidence and real-world analysis to craft a holistic overview of how to be an effective leader.

 - Our culture of leaders’ idealization and idolization gets it (mostly) wrong about what leadership really is